 tests.
 The directories and files in the

-tests directory should mirror their corresponding source files.
+mirror their corresponding source files.
 This way, you can easily integrate the tests with your IDE.

 I prefer the out-of-place convention, even if I have to remember to move or rename the test files to reflect the changes in the source files, but I’m not dogmatic about it.
 I’m open to changing my mind if I find a good reason to do so.